 Are you curious about the yellow cards hanging near all the seedling plants?
 Those cards are used for catching insects.
 This is an example of our Integrated Pest Management strategies.

-Grade-school children in select schools will be bringing home various plants and seeds as part of the School Children's Flower & Vegetable Association.
+Grade-school children in select schools bring home various plants and seeds late spring as part of the School Children's Flower & Vegetable Association.

 Bulbs for the Spring Display at the Botanical Conservatory are planted in October, when you would normally plant bulbs in the ground outside.
 We start the cooler temperature around 45 degrees and drop the temperature a few degrees every couple of weeks until the cooler is at 33 degrees, just above freezing.
 We pull the pots of bulbs out of the cooler and force them to bloom.
 The bulbs have been in the dark in the cooler so we have to make sure the foliage does not get scorched by the sun in the greenhouse so we cover them with newspaper for a couple of days; the flats are to hold the newspaper in place.
 When the flowers are just starting to show color they are taken to the Conservatory.
 The bulbs will be on display at the Conservatory until Sunday, April 5.